House Dust Mites (HDM) are Everywhere!

 HDM are unable to drink – so they rely on a humid or moist environment to keep them hydrated.
 They need the relative humidity to be over 40%.

 They need a warm environment and thrive when temperatures remain at or above 24oC.

 Food in the form of animal and human skin cells, pollens, microbes.

 They love mattresses for all of these reasons, they are warm, moist and full of skin cells (food).

-- use space bags to store clothes (ones that are vacuumed to keep compress them
+- Use vacuum-storage bags to store clothes (ones that are vacuumed to keep compress them